Our Disclosure

 A good time to use a short-term investment is when long-term assets, like stocks, are volatile.
 You can park your cash in a short-term, interest-earning asset and avoid losing sleep over a turbulent stock market.

-Another benefit of using a short-term investment: it is easy to access your cash.
+Another benefit of using a short-term investment is that it is easy to access your cash.
 There are plenty of options for short-term investments for 3 or 6 months that can still provide a nice return.

 If you know you will need that cash soon, find a short-term investment asset that isn’t locked in for an extended period.

-Of course, there are downfalls to short-term investments as well.
+Of course, short-term investments have downfalls as well.
 Given the short-term nature of these assets, the return is nowhere near as high.
 This is a part of the risk/return factor of short-term investments: they have a lower risk and may provide much lower returns than higher-risk assets.

 Our list of the best short-term investments in Canada provides a wide range of options for you to consider.